$p$-adic framed braids II: Framed braids, quotient algebras and --adic objects

-In view of the first isomorphism, a $p$--adic framed braid splits into the \lq $p$--adic framing\rq \, part and the \lq braiding\rq \, part: ${\bold t}_1^{\underleftarrow{a_1}} \ldots {\bold t}_n^{\underleftarrow{a_n}} \, \sigma$, that is, to each strand of the braid $\sigma \in B_n$ we attach a $p$--adic integer (see Figure~\ref{fig1}). $p$--adic framed braids are multiplied by concatenating their braiding parts and collecting the total $p$--adic framing of each strand to the top:
+In view of the first isomorphism, a $p$--adic framed braid splits into the \lq $p$--adic framing\rq \, part and the \lq braiding\rq \, part: ${\bold t}_1^{\underleftarrow{a_1}} \ldots {\bold t}_n^{\underleftarrow{a_n}} \, \sigma$, that is, to each strand of the braid $\sigma \in B_n$ we attach a $p$--adic integer (see Figure~\ref{facets}). $p$--adic framed braids are multiplied by concatenating their braiding parts and collecting the total $p$--adic framing of each strand to the top:

-Finally, isomorphisms (\ref{isoms}) imply that a $p$--adic framed braid can be interpreted as a classical braid with framings $p$--adic integers or as a classical braid, but with infinite cablings replacing each strand, such that the framings of each infinite cable form a $p$--adic integer.
-View Figure~\ref{fig1} for the different facets of a $p$--adic framed braid.
-In the sequel we shall not distinguish between the isomorphic forms of ${\mathcal F}_{p^{\infty},n}$ neither between the different interpretations of corresponding elements in them.
+As already mentioned, isomorphisms (\ref{isoms}) imply that a $p$--adic framed braid can be interpreted as a classical braid with framings $p$--adic integers or as a classical braid, but with infinite cablings replacing each strand, such that the framings of each infinite cable form a $p$--adic integer (Figure~\ref{facets}).
+In the sequel we shall not distinguish either between the isomorphic forms of ${\mathcal F}_{p^{\infty},n}$ or between the different interpretations of corresponding elements in them.